leroychan/twilio-flex-conversations-adapters/README.md

 ### Step 5: Done !

 Congratulations!
-You are now ready to start testing the LINEintegration into Flex 2.0!
+You are now ready to start testing the LINE integration into Flex 2.0!

 Start by logging onto your Flex’s agent interface and try sending a message to your LINE channel.
 You should see the task coming into Flex!